 All medications brought to the hospital should be returned home as they can interfere or interact with tests or medicines ordered for your treatment.
 For your child's safety and protection, only medicines approved by his/her physician and supplied by our pharmacy will be given during your child's stay.
 Your child may be asked to wear an allergy bracelet, which alerts all caregivers to your allergies.
 At discharge, your child's medications will be reviewed with you and you will receive a list of these medications to take home.
 You should share this list with your child's primary care physician after discharge.

 Pain is your body’s way of reacting to injury or illness.
 Everyone reacts to pain in different ways.
-While your child is a patient at Edinburg Children's Hospital, his/her pain will be evaluated and managed as often as needed.
+While your child is a patient at South Texas Health System Children's, his/her pain will be evaluated and managed as often as needed.
 Together, we will work on a pain goal that is acceptable, keeping your child as comfortable and as pain free as possible.
 The nurse will give you a pamphlet on pain management that can help you make decisions about your child's pain.

 Pneumococcal and Flu Vaccines

-The pneumococcal vaccine is available at Edinburg Children's Hospital for patients and is given year round.
+The pneumococcal vaccine is available at South Texas Health System Children's for patients and is given year round.
 If you are interested in this vaccine, please discuss this with your child's physician or nurse to see if your child meets the criteria.
 The flu vaccine is offered to our patients during flu season, from the month of October until March.

 Our facilities follow infection control practices to prevent the spread of infection among patients, physicians, staff and visitors.
 Everyone plays an active role in controlling infections in the hospital, and you and your child can help by following these guidelines: